DataDog/integrations-core/sqlserver/README.md

 #### Linux

-A few extra configuration steps are required to get the sqlserver integration running on a Linux host.
+Extra configuration steps are required to get the sqlserver integration running on a Linux host:

-1. Install am ODBC SQL Server Driver, for example the [Microsoft ODBC Driver][18]
+1. Install an ODBC SQL Server Driver, for example the [Microsoft ODBC Driver][18].
-2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/datadog-agent/embedded/etc` folder
+2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/datadog-agent/embedded/etc` folder.
 3. Configure the `conf.yaml` file to use the `odbc` connector and specify the proper driver as specified in the `odbcinst.ini file`.

 ### Validation